Volscente/NexusLLM/docs/llm_theory.md

 They are trained to maximize a reward signal (using PPO), which is often derived from human evaluations of model outputs.

+One example of dataset used in RLHF is [Anthropic/hh-rlhf](https://huggingface.co/datasets/Anthropic/hh-rlhf/viewer/default/train).
+For each row there is one chosen and one rejected answer.

 ### Comparison
 RLHF is able to better capture humans way of generating responses, but it's harder to implement.